-Westminster Public Schools decided that the superintendent, the Chief Operating Officer, and the Chief of Staff in the Human Resources department would be the only individuals at the district level who would receive test results.
+Westminster Public Schools decided that the superintendent, the chief operating officer, and the chief of staff in HR would be the only individuals at the district level who would receive test results.
 The tested individual and CCC also receive the results, and CCC reports them directly to the local public health department.
-Westminster provides a public dashboard with number of tests performed and results at each testing site.
+Westminster provides a public dashboard with number of tests performed and aggregate results at each testing site.

 District leadership constantly monitor data they receive from CCC.
-The data feed is updated daily and positive results are flagged.
-If a test is positive, the district's Human Resource department reaches out to the employee and discusses with the principal or supervisor how to proceed.
-The Chief Operating Officer's team launches the contact tracing process.
+The data feed is updated daily, and positive results are flagged.
+If a test is positive, the district's HR department reaches out to the employee and discusses with the principal or supervisor how to proceed.
+The chief operating officer's team launches the contact tracing process.
 The district works with legal counsel to ensure that they, as a HIPAA-covered entity, are sharing information appropriately, since it is a new situation for them to receive test results linked to individuals.